-Professor Simon Baron-Cohen:
+Professor Simon Baron-Cohen

 The research group comprises 20-30 staff from a range of scientific disciplines.
-SpRs looking for research experience are welcome to contact Professor Simon Baron-Cohen to explore collaborating on an existing project or setting up a new one.
+If you are looking for research experience are welcome to contact Professor Simon Baron-Cohen to explore collaborating on an existing project or setting up a new one.

-Dr Karen Ersche
+Professor Karen Ersche

 Professor Paul Fletcher

 Studies into mild psychotic symptoms in young adults with putative prodromal psychosis and Parkinson’s Disease, mostly using brain imaging (functional MRI), and into anhedonia in depression and schizophrenia.
 Help is needed in performing psychiatric assessments in person or by telephone using structured, semi-structured and unstructured psychiatric interviews.
-Please email email@example.com